GEO & AI Search

 What Makes AI Overviews Different

 Unlike ChatGPT or Perplexity, Google AI Overviews are deeply integrated with Google's existing search infrastructure.
-This means traditional SEO factors carry significant weight.
+This means traditional SEO factors carry significant weight—perhaps more than any other AI platform.

 How AI Overviews Select Sources